ipaqmaster/vfio/README.md

 ## About this script

-This is a bash script I've put a lot of love into trying to avoid defining pci-address-hardcoded libvirt VMs, among other virtualization test cases which it helps make very quickly for me.
+This is a bash script I've put a lot of love into trying to avoid defining VMs in libvirt with hardcoded host PCI addresses, among other virtualization test cases which it helps make very quick for me.

-It starts a VM by calling `qemu-system-x86_64` directly but it automatically handles a lot of things for me all conveniently there for me to revisit or tweak as one-liners in my Bash history.
-It also happens to make VM gaming in a Windows VM a pinch on my single-gpu 2080Ti host.
-Now if only NVIDIA would *officially* support vGPUs on their consumer hardware...
+It starts a VM by calling `qemu-system-x86_64` directly but can automatically handle extra arguments all with the convenience of a terminal with history and the ability to just backspace something out if you don't want it in the guest.

+It also happens to make Windows VM gaming a pinch on my single-gpu 2080Ti host and older dual-gpu host with Looking Glass.
+Now if only NVIDIA would *officially* support vGPUs onafaf  their consumer hardware...
-optional network bridging, hugepage allocation, USB passthrough arguments, PCI passthrough arguments complete with automatic driver rebinding and other scenarios useful for gaming or other tinkering.
-It's been great for minimizing my headaches.

-It makes starting a Win10 vm for gaming quick and easy then sends me back to the lightdm login screen once the VM shuts down after returning all devices back to their driver.
-I'm Hoping the script can be helpful to others as I continue to tinker with it.
-I've even pulled out the old PC with two GPUs just to play with and add Looking Glass support to the script.

 ## What does it actually do

 It's a good question.
 On the surface it's just a qemu wrapper...
 But I swear by it for any VM/VFIO screwery because it also:

-  * Gives a good rundown of all the extra things it's been asked to do in default 'Dry' mode so it doesn't wreak havoc without saying go(-run) first.
+  * Gives a good rundown of all the extra things it's been asked to do in default 'Dry' mode so it doesn't wreak havoc without saying go(`-run`) first.

     While also providing the exact QEMU arguments it's about to use if you plan to dive in manually yourself.

   * Takes as many virtual disks or iso's as you want to pass in.

-    Or if you're passing in an entire disk array, save the overhead and just pass the entire HBA controller with something like (-PCI 'SATA')
+    Or if you're passing in an entire disk array, save the overhead and pass the entire HBA controller with (`-PCI 'SATA'`)

     (Assuming that doesn't include your host disk!)

   * Takes an optional regular expression of PCI and USB devices to pass to the VM when starting it.
+  *
-    (My favorite is `-PCI 'NVIDIA|USB'` to just give it my card and all host USB controllers, jumping right in)
+    (My favorite is `-PCI 'NVIDIA|USB'` to give it my card with all host USB controllers)

-  * Automatically unbinds all specified PCI devices from their driver's onto vfio-pci if they're not already on it.
+  * *Automatically unbinds all specified PCI devices from their driver's onto vfio-pci if they're not already on it.

     (No need for early host driver blocking or early PCI device vfio binds)

   * ***Automatically REBINDS all PCI devices back to their originating driver*** on guest exit (When applicable)

-  * Automatically kills the display-manager if the GPU is stuck unbinding for a guest to use (Unavoidable in single GPU scenarios) but also rebinds the card back to its driver on guest exit and restart the DM back to the login screen.
+  * Automatically kills the display-manager if the GPU is stuck unbinding for a guest to use (Unavoidable in single GPU scenarios)

+    But also rebinds the card back to its driver on guest exit and restarts the DM back to the login screen.

     Almost seamless...

   * Makes network bridges automatically or attaches the VM to an existing bridge with a tap adapter (Standard VM stuff) giving your VM a true Layer 2 network presence on your LAN, DHCP, direct port exposure for RDP, SSH, and all.

     (Useful to avoid the default "One way trip" nat adapter)

   * Takes optional vcpuPinning arguments if you've isolated cores on your host to help avoid stutter.

   * Can describe your host's IOMMU Groups and CPU thread to core pairs so you know the true CPU topology to isolate and pin with appropriately.

-    (For now core isolation must be handled outside the script.
+    *(For now core isolation must be handled outside the script.
 Sorry! it annoys me too.
-But the best time to isolate is in the kernel arguments which I provided powerful examples lower down!)
+But the best time to isolate is in the kernel arguments, of which I've provided some powerful examples lower down.)*

   * Dynamically allocate hugepages for the VM *on the fly* if host memory isn't too fragmented, otherwise it will notice existing hugepages and use them if there's enough free from earlier/boot time allocation.